Returns from Troy: The Odyssey

 Odysseus was washed ashore on Ogygia, where the nymph Calypso lived.
 She made him her lover for seven years and would not let him leave, promising him immortality if he stayed.
 On behalf of Athena, Zeus intervened and sent Hermes to tell Calypso to let Odysseus go.

 Odysseus left on a small raft furnished with provisions of water, wine and food by Calypso, only to be hit by a storm and washed up on the island of Scheria and found by Nausicaa, daughter of King Alcinous and Queen Arete of the Phaeacians, who entertained him well and escorted him to Ithaca.
 On the tenth year of sailing, the twentieth year away from home, he arrived at his home on Ithaca.

 There Odysseus traveled disguised as an old beggar by Athena he was recognized by his dog Argus, who died in his lap.
 Then he discovered his wife Penelope had been faithful to him all these years despite the countless suitors, including Antinous and Eurymachus, that were eating and spending his property all these years.
 With his son Telemachus' help and that of Athena and Eumaeus the swineherd, killed all of them except Medon, who had been polite to Penelope, and Phemius, a local singer who had only been forced to help the suitors against Penelope.
 Penelope tested him by saying they'd move his immovable bed, which correctly Odysseus pointed out couldn't be done, and he forgave her.
-On the next day the suitor's relatives, lead by Eupeithes, the father of the suitor Antinous, tried to take revenge on him but they were stopped by Athena.
+On the next day the suitor's relatives, led by Eupeithes, the father of the suitor Antinous, tried to take revenge on him but they were stopped by Athena.

 Years later Odysseus' son by Circe, Telegonus came from the sea and plundered the island thinking it was Corcyra.
 Odysseus and Telemachus, defended their city and Telegonus accidentally killed his father with the spine of a stingray.
 He brought the body back to Aeaea and took Penelope and Telemachus with him.
 Circe made them immortal and married Telemachus, while Telegonus made Penelope his wife.[183]
 This is where the tale of the Trojan War for Greek mythology ends.
 According to a Roman tradition Odysseus did not die this way: when old he took a ship to sea and, crossing the Pillars of Hercules he discovered the estuary of the Tagus river and found there the city of Lisbon.